fhoedemakers/pico-infonesPlus/README.md

     - Sony Dual Sense
     - BUFFALO BGC-FC801 connected to USB - not tested
   - Legacy Controllers
-    - An original NES controller.
+    - One or two original NES controllers.

 When using Legacy Controllers, you need these additional items:
   * NES Controller